sambou-cyber/network-traffic-analysis-dns-icmp/README.md

 # Network Traffic Analysis .
 DNS & ICMP (tcpdump)

-This project demonstrates how to analyze DNS and ICMP traffic using the Linux command-line tool tcpdump to identify why a website could not be reached.
+This project demonstrates how to analyze DNS and ICMP traffic using the Linux command line tool tcpdump to identify why a website could not be reached.

 ## Summary
 Users were unable to access `www.yummyrecipesforme.com` and received a